jlan84/linear-algebra-assignment/individual.md

 The stochastic matrix is central to the Markov process.
 It is a square matrix specifying that probabilities of going from one state to the other such that every column of the matrix sums to 1.

-The probability of entering a certain state depends only on the last state occupied and the stochastic matrix, not on any earlier states
+The probability of entering a certain state depends only on the last state occupied and the stochastic matrix, not on any earlier states.

-Suppose that the 2004 **state of land use** in a city of 60 mi^2 of built-up area is
+Suppose that the 2004 **state of land use** in a city of 60 mi^2 of built-up area is:

 ```
 In 2004: